By Juliet M. Getty, Ph.D.

 Four components should be considered

 An excellent diet, stress reduction, the right environment, and patience are key ingredients to making weight loss a reality.
 Below are factors that can make this happen.
 I realize that for many of you, it is not feasible to implement all of them.
-My goal is to give you the ideal situation; your goal needs to be to come as close to the ideal as possible.
+My goal is to give you the ideal situation; your goal should come as close to the ideal as possible.
 Even making some of these changes will improve your horse’s health.

 - Excellent Diet